killermann/samk.blog/content/2020/sockpuppets-vox-populi/index.md

 Feeling the need to know is a byproduct of [hearts and minds activism](/hearts-minds-chutes-ladders) as much as SJD, among other things.

 Saying "I don't know" when you don't know, is placing an inviting chute on our path to figuring out the path forward.

+When you don't know, and you admit that, you begin a conversation where all the involved members have equal footing.
+Where people are able to share their insights, their perspectives, what's true for them.

+And who knows, maybe you'll figure out the answer together.

+I don't know, but I have a hunch.